 The Holy Trinity Church stood within the Ilkeston Common, the extent of which changed over time and according to which map you might be referencing.

-In this section I am taking the southern tip of ‘The Common’ to start down Bath Street, at approximately the site of the old Poplar Inn.
+In this section I am assuming that the southern tip of ‘The Common’ started down Bath Street, at approximately the site of the old Poplar Inn.
 On the map above, that point would be approximately where you see the P.O. at the bottom of the map.